 10. Plan the Transition

 If the offer is accepted, create a transition plan.
-This may include ending the relationship with the staffing agency, adjusting the employee's responsibilities and integrating them fully into your company's systems and culture.
+This may include ending the relationship with the staffing agency, adjusting the employee's responsibilities, and integrating them fully into your company's systems and culture.
 Consider any additional training or orientation needed for their new permanent status.

 11. Onboarding